microsoft/pxt-common-packages/libs/core/docs/device/simulator.md

 # Simulator

-The JavaScript simulator allows to test and execute most @boardname@ programs in the browser.
+The JavaScript simulator lets you run and test most @boardname@ programs in the browser.
-It allows to emulate sensor data or user interactions.
+It emulates the sensor inputs and user interactions.

 ### #example